 - 75% of companies said accelerated software delivery is their priority for adopting agile.

 - The most surprising fact is that 17% of companies chose the agile method to improve the management of distributed teams.

 Agile methodology is mainly used for software development.
 Organizations found it very beneficial for their ROI and productivity.
 Agile is easily adaptable and can incorporate frequent changes.
 As we saw above, Agile offers various advantages to organizations, such as lower defect rates, increased customer satisfaction, and faster development times.
 These advantages help organizations to serve better results to the customers.

 Further, if we talk about the global economy, they are relevant.
 In the present economy, globalization and free marketing philosophy are affecting the customers’ perceptions in raising expectations to deliver products and/or services cheaper, faster, and better.

 Some more examples where Agile was used are:

 - The innovation of Lonely Planet accelerates by adopting Agile and lean practices.

-- NPR or the National Public Radio uses Agile methodologies to create programming at a ? cost advantage.
+- NPR, or National Public Radio, uses Agile methodologies to create programming at a ? cost advantage.

 - Mission Bell Winery sees multi-fold improvement in productivity with the Agile and Scrum method.